-Biasy=r=1Rj=1Jyj-yj/JR#3
+(3)

-where yj is the estimated parameters (agj,asj, c1j,c2j, c3j, θgj, θsj) across valid replications and yj is the true parameters (agj, asj, c1j, c2j, c3j , θgj, θsj,).
-In the yj, j represents the item number, ranging from 1 to J. The total number of items J is computed by multiplying the number of items in each specific factor by the number of specific factors.
-For each condition, a total of 500 replications are carried out, denoted as R in equation (3).
+where yj is the estimated parameters () across valid replications and yj is the true parameters ().
+In the yj and yj, j represents the item number, ranging from 1 to J. The total number of items J is computed by multiplying the number of items in each specific factor by the number of specific factors.
+For each condition, a total of 1000 replications are carried out, denoted as R in equation (3).

 RMSE.
-The RMSE is estimated for all the parameters of model, including item parameter (ag, as, c1, c2, c3) and personal parameter (θg, θs) as, RMSEy=r=1Rj=1Jyj-yj2/JR #(4)
+The RMSE is estimated for all the parameters of model, including item parameter (ag, as, c1, c2, c3) and personal parameter (θg, θs) as,

+(4)

 where yj refers to the same as mentioned equation (3).